What follows is the case for buying a Regulator Boat.

 “I am really excited about the new 37.
 It checks a lot of boxes—especially for West Coast anglers,” Kusler explains.
 “For one, it has a large in-deck fish box.
 It includes many other well-appointed fishing features as well.
 The 37 offers easy access to fuel tanks and the Seakeeper.
 It has under gunnel electric reel outlets and in-gunnel rod holders.
 Many things that used to be aftermarket addons are now coming standard.”

 The Regulator 37 is a much heralded combination of performance and innovation.

 An added touch of luxury is Regulator’s proprietary MyHelm System that comes standard on Regulator 37 and 41 models.
 MyHelm makes operating the boat’s electronics straight forward and simple.

-“It’s like having a remote start system on your car,” Zach says.
+“It’s like having a remote start system on your car,” Michael says.
 “It streamlines the electrical system and makes everything intuitive.
 You can use the remote for the whole system rather than having to turn everything on and off individually.”

 The larger Regulator models can support conditioned interior spaces as well.
-“The Regulator 41 has the option for generators, but the 37 will be the first model below 40’ that offer them,” Zorn describes.
+“The Regulator 41 has the option for generators, but the 37 will be the first model below 40’ that offer them,” Kusler describes.